etruong42/etruong42.github.com/_posts/2018-07-13-My-Art-to-Studying-Algorithms.md

 description: I never really "got" algorithms until I figured out an effective approach to learning it.
 ---

 I finally did it.
 I secured a software engineering position at Google.
 I put my nose to the grindstone for several months to make myself hirable.
-While I am quite happy with how my life turned out, I am going to write the post I wish I could have read in college: the post that may have put me on a path to one of the "top-tier" software employers much sooner\*\*.
+While I am quite happy with how my life turned out, this is the post I wish I could have read in college: the post that may have put me on a path to one of the "top-tier" software employers much sooner\*\*.

 First, make sure that you are in the right mindset.
 There is a lot of negativity out there when it comes to algorithms in the tech interview[^1] [^2] [^3] [^4] [^5].
 Ignore the haters; embrace algorithmic thinking.